vishalsatam/Data-Pipelining/README.md

 Video recording for the presentation can be found on Blackboard under Tegrity classes

-Please feel free to drop us an email for any questions or suggestions :

-Vishal Satam : urbanesatan@gmail.com

-Manasi Dalvi : manasidalvi14@gmail.com

 ## Videos:
 The links for the videos that we have recorded to explain the demo better are given below